Breast Reconstruction and Breast Revision Surgery in Columbus, OH

 Starting Your Breast Reconstruction Journey in Columbus, OH

-Due to the complex nature of breast reconstruction, it’s extremely important to select a board certified plastic surgeon who has extensive experience performing this procedure.
+Due to the complex nature of breast reconstruction and revision, it’s extremely important to select a board certified plastic surgeon who has extensive experience performing this procedure.
 Look for a surgeon who, like Dr. Zochowski, has a background in reconstructive (and not just aesthetic) plastic surgery.

-Patients should also note that breast reconstruction surgery is usually covered by medical insurance.
+Patients should also note that breast reconstruction surgery is usually covered by medical insurance, though breast revision is not.
 Dr. Zochowski accepts many major medical insurance plans, so financing your procedure should not be an issue.

 When you come in for a consultation, Dr. Zochowski and his knowledgeable staff will help you understand and navigate your financial, medical, and aesthetic options.
 Providing comprehensive and compassionate care in a personalized setting is a top priority at Zochowski Plastic and Reconstructive Surgery.
 We strive to establish lasting relationships with our patients.
 If you’re currently undergoing cancer care, or you’ve had a mastectomy in the past, contact Dr. Zochowski to book a consultation in Columbus, Ohio.
 Our practice looks forward to becoming a trusted part of your care team.